- Shell 93.8%

 Session: a1b2c3d4 (/home/user/.claude-jail/sessions/a1b2c3d4)

-When a new session is created, an empty {} config is generated along with a config/ directory containing default settings.
+When a session directory does not yet exist, an empty {} config is generated along with a config/ directory containing default settings.
 Each session has fully isolated state — configuration, credentials, and conversation history — so you can run multiple containers in parallel without conflicts.

 ~/.claude-jail/